kubernetes/contributor-site/content/en/blog/2026/what-i-learned-from-joining-the-blog-team/index.md

 While you are reviewing a draft PR, the front matter should always have `draft: true`.
-The `date: YYYY-MM-DD` field comes later, in a separate publish PR.
+The `date: YYYY-MM-DD` field comes later, in a separate publish PR *(which we discuss later)*.
 Hugo, the static site generator, will not publish anything until the date is set.

 *So the draft needs to be merged first to move to the second stage for setting the date.*